What is Bandwidth in networking?

 Bandwidth Calculator - Calculate File and Data Transfer times

-Our internet bandwidth calculator accurately calculates the transfer time of any file when you provide the file size and available bandwidth.
+Our transfer data calculator accurately calculates the transfer time of any file when you provide the file size and available bandwidth.

 The speed test results are the same regardless of how you upload your data.

 What is Bandwidth?